ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 # IANA Considerations {#IANA}

-IANA is requested to create XX registries for the Grant Negotiation and Authorization Protocol and to populate those registries with initial values as described in this section.
+IANA is requested to create 16 registries for the Grant Negotiation and Authorization Protocol and to populate those registries with initial values as described in this section.

 All use of value typing is based on {{RFC8259}} data types and MUST be one of the following: number, object, string, boolean, or array.
 When the type is array, the contents of the array MUST be specified, as in "array of objects".
+When the type is object, the structure of the object MUST be specified in the definition.
 If a parameter is available in different types, each type SHOULD be registered separately.

 General guidance for extension parameters is found in {{extensions}}.